AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/search-forms.md

         * **Search Forms**

+## Default Forms {#default-forms}

-When you first access this console you can see that all the configurations have a padlock symbol.
-This indicates that the appropriate configuration is the default (out-of-the-box) configuration - and cannot be deleted.
-Once you have customized the configuration the lock will disappear - unless you [delete your customized configuration](#deleting-a-configuration-to-reinstate-the-default), in which case the default (and the padlock indicator) will be reinstated.
+When you first access the **Search Forms** console you can see that all the configurations have a padlock symbol.
+This indicates that the corresponding configuration is the default (out-of-the-box) configuration - and cannot be deleted.
+Once you have customized, and saved, a configuration the lock will disappear.
+It will reappear when you [delete your customized configuration](#deleting-a-configuration-to-reinstate-the-default), in which case the default (and the padlock indicator) will be reinstated.

 ![configuring search forms overview](assets/csf-overview.png)